farooqkz/vazhe-back/API.md

  - `pron_eng`(`str`): Pronounciation in English.
  - `pron_per`(`str`): Pronounciation hint in Persian.
  - `origin`(`str`): Origin of this word.
+ - `badword`(`int`): A number from 0 to 15 which shows how much filthy this word is.
+0 if it's a regular word.
  - `usages`(`array[str]`): Usages in a sentence.

 ## POST `/words`